-We’re not going to rehash your middle school health education class (you should’ve been paying attention then!), but the fact is that in order to get your wife pregnant you need to produce an adequate amount of healthy sperm.
+We’re not going to rehash your middle school health education class (you should’ve been paying attention then!), but the fact is that in order to get your partner pregnant you need to produce an adequate amount of healthy sperm.

-If you and your wife have been trying to get pregnant for 12 months with no results, you should check your sperm count.
+If you and your partner have been trying to get pregnant for 12 months with no results, you should check your sperm count.
 It’s better to find out the issue than delay or have your wife go through various tests, which are much more expensive than a male fertility test.

 How to Test Your Sperm